litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …he visual transfer task as dependent variable.
-Within this analysis a main effect of Time would reflect unspecific effects of task repetition from pre-to post-test and was therefore, not evaluated.   <mark class="annotated-text">To achieve a desirable balance between Types I and II error rates i.e., not to miss any potential activity by avoiding an unnecessarily high rate false of positives, the resulting F-maps were thresholded at a more liberal threshold of   p   < 0.005 (uncorrected) using clusters determined by the number of anatomical voxels > 135 </mark>(see Lieberman and Cunningham,  , for a detailed discussion).
+Within this analysis a main effect of Time would reflect unspecific effects of task repetition from pre-to post-test and was therefore, not evaluated.   <mark class="annotated-text">To achieve a desirable balance between Types I and II error rates i.e., not to miss any potential activity by avoiding an unnecessarily high rate false of positives, the resulting F-maps were thresholded at a more liberal threshold of   p   &lt; 0.005 (uncorrected) using clusters determined by the number of anatomical voxels &gt; 135 </mark>(see Lieberman and Cunningham,  , for a detailed discussion).
 To further specify the Time by Group interaction we defined functional volumes-of-interest (VOI) on the basis of these cluster activations…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"